pranalipawar56/CODSOFT/task1 README.md

  #SUMMARY OF CHANGES
-Choosed sales file from kaggle.com reduced it to 100 entries removed the duplicate rows filled the missing values using forward fill standerdized gender and country columns converted data columns to datetime format
+<br>Choosed sales file from kaggle.com
+<br>reduced it to 100 entries
+<br>removed the duplicate rows
+<br>filled the missing values using forward fill
+<br>standerdized gender and country columns
+<br>converted data columns to datetime format
 <br>
 AUTHOR:-Pranali Pawar